chiang-yuan/llamp/README.md

 This repository accompanies our paper [**LLaMP: Large Language Model Made Powerful for High-fidelity Materials Knowledge Retrieval and Distillation**](https://arxiv.org/abs/2401.17244).
 Our codebase is built upon [LangChain](https://github.com/langchain-ai/langchain) and is designed to be modular and extensible, and can be used to reproduce the experiments in the paper, as well as to develop new experiments.

-LLaMP is also a homonym of **Large Language model [Materials Project](https://materialsproject.org)**. :wink: It empowers LLMs with large-scale computational materials databas to reduce the likelihood of hallucination for materials informatics.
+LLaMP is also a homonym of **Large Language model [Materials Project](https://materialsproject.org)**. :wink: It empowers LLMs with large-scale computational materials database to reduce the likelihood of hallucination for materials informatics.

 <h4 align="center">
   <img src="https://python.langchain.com/v0.1/img/brand/wordmark-dark.png" height="30">